OpusMag/lds/README.md

 ## Navigation

-Move between boxes: Tab
+- Move between boxes: Tab
-Navigate to parent directory: Press escape
+- Navigate to parent directory: Press escape
-Navigate to sub directory: Highlight directory and press Enter (navigate to Directory box and use arrow keys) Highlight a file: Use the arrow keys
+- Navigate to sub directory: Highlight directory and press Enter (navigate to Directory box and use arrow keys)
+- Highlight a file: Tab to the Files box and use the up and down arrow keys
-Open a file in an editor: highlight the file and hit Enter (highlighting can be done by searching or navigating to Files box and using arrow keys)
+- Open a file in an editor: highlight the file and hit Enter (highlighting can be done by searching or navigating to Files box and using arrow keys)

 ## Configuration

-The configuration file is located at ~/.config/lds/config.json.
-You can customize colors, key bindings, and other settings.
+The configuration file should by default be located at ~/.config/lds/config.json.
+You can however have the config file wherever you want, but you have to add the path to configPath in main.go if you choose a different location than the defaults.
+In the config file you can customize colors, key bindings, and other settings.

 ## Key Bindings

-Quit: Ctrl+C
+- Quit: Ctrl+C
-Next Box: Tab
+- Next Box: Tab
-Previous Box: Shift+Tab
+- Previous Box: Shift+Tab
-Go to parent directory: Press escape
+- Go to parent directory: Press escape
-Go to sub directory: Highlight directory and press Enter Open a file in an editor : After highlighting a file, press Enter (highlighting can be done by searching or navigating to Files box and using arrow keys)
+- Go to sub directory: Highlight directory and press Enter
+- Open a file in an editor : After highlighting a file, press Enter (highlighting can be done by searching or navigating to Files box and using arrow keys)
-Backspace: Backspace
+- Backspace: Backspace
-Rename: Ctrl+Alt+R
+- Rename: Ctrl+Alt+R
-Move: Ctrl+Alt+M
+- Move: Ctrl+Alt+M
-Delete: Ctrl+Alt+D
+- Delete: Ctrl+Alt+D
-Copy: Ctrl+Alt+C
+- Copy: Ctrl+Alt+C

 ## Contributing